and justice, there is no difference between large and small problems, for issues concerning the treatment of people are all the same.

 The Children Left Behind was a collaboration of the Indiana Youth Services Association and the Center for Evaluation and Education Policy.
 This project shares data on the use and effect of school suspension and expulsion with policymakers, educators, and community members in order to create a meaningful dialogue about suspension, expulsion, and their alternatives.

 The Safe and Responsive Schools model is intended to enable schools and school districts to develop a broader perspective on school safety, stressing comprehensive planning, prevention, and parent/community involvement.
 This project sought to implement our best knowledge of school-wide behavior planning by developing a comprehensive model of systems change in school discipline.
+This website is being revised and updated - please contact us if you have any questions about Safe and Responsive Schools.

 See also: Skiba, R.J., Ritter, S., Simmons, A.B., Peterson, R., & Miller, C. (2006).
 The Safe and Responsive Schools Project: A school reform model for implementing best practices in violence prevention.
 In S.R.
 Jimerson & M.J.
 Furlong (Eds.), Handbook of school violence and school safety: From research to practice. (pp. 631-650).
 Lawrence Erlbaum Associates.
 Download